Rocky Thompson: Coaching career

 Following his professional career, Rocky Thompson turned to coaching, becoming the assistant coach for the expansion Edmonton Oil Kings of the Western Hockey League in 2007.
 He would later become an assistant coach for the Oklahoma City Barons.

 On July 16, 2014, Thompson was promoted to assistant coach of the Edmonton Oilers.

 On July 3, 2015, Thompson was hired as head coach of the Windsor Spitfires.
 In his first season, he took a Spitfires team that finished last in the conference and guided them to 87 regular-season points and second place in the OHL West Division, before losing in five games to the London Knights in the first round of the playoffs.
 Thompson coached the Spitfires as they became champions of the 2017 Memorial Cup.

 On June 7, 2017, Thompson was hired as head coach of the Chicago Wolves of the American Hockey League.
 He spent three seasons in the position before joining the San Jose Sharks as an associate coach on September 22, 2020.
 He did not return for the 2021–22 season, as he would not be vaccinated against COVID-19 as required by the NHL for people in close contact with the players.

+In the summer of 2022, it was announced that Thompson was hired by the Philadelphia Flyers as an assistant coach for the 2022–23 season.
+He remained in this position through the 2024–25 season.

+On June 23, 2025, he was hired as head coach of the Bridgeport Islanders, the AHL affiliate of the New York Islanders (NHL).